 5. Train Your Staff And Keep Them Happy Too

-Your food, decor, and seating arrangement may be great, but if your staff is discourteous or dressed shabbily, it may create a negative impression in the minds of your customers.
+Your food, decor, and seating arrangement may be great, but if your staff is discourteous or not following the basic hygiene parameters, it may create a negative impression in the minds of your customers.
 At the same time, if there is no demarcation of responsibilities and accountability, staff management can cause chaos in the restaurant kitchen.
 This is how you can manage your staff:

 - Ensure a clear allocation of duties and instructions for each activity – serving tables, dishwashing, table cleaning, kitchen cleaning, inventory management, food purchasing, invoicing, etc.